niemasd/MemCard-PRO-Renamer/README.md

 ![Example MemCard PRO Renamer before and after](images/example_folders.jpg)

-## Missing Games
+## Missing / Incorrect Games
-If you find any games that aren't in my databases, please consider submitting their info in a GitHub Issue so I can add them!
+If you find any games that aren't in my databases, or if any of the renamed titles are incorrect, please consider submitting all relevant info in a GitHub Issue so I can add/update them!

 * PSX Games: [https://github.com/niemasd/GameDB-PSX/issues](https://github.com/niemasd/GameDB-PSX/issues)
 * PS2 Games: [https://github.com/niemasd/GameDB-PS2/issues](https://github.com/niemasd/GameDB-PS2/issues)